Information Theoretic cutting of a cake: Divide and Choose

-\begin{definition} The rate gain region for $r$-round communication is the closure of all achievable tuples $(\rab, \rba, G_A, G_B)$ and is denoted by $\dcregion{r}$. \end{definition}
+\begin{definition} The spying rate gain region is the closure of all achievable tuples $(R, G_A, G_B)$ and is denoted by $\mathcal R$. \end{definition}

-\begin{remark} Our formulation in this part has two differences with the traditional game theoretic setup.
-Firstly the number of games $n$ converges to infinity.
+There are two relaxations in our formulation in this part compared to the traditional fair division setup.
+Firstly the number of games $n$ is allowed to converge to infinity (it is not a one-shot result).
 Secondly we are not following the maximin rule (i.e. maximizing the minimum gain) with probability one.
-Instead we are demanding a guarantee with probability $1-\delta$ where $\delta$ converges to zero only after $n$ converges to infinity.
-In a sense the traditional setup corresponds to the ``zero-error" capacity in the communication literature.
-Nonetheless our results are still relevant if one is only interested in a finite length game.
-Our formulation is a relaxation of the traditional game theoretic setup; therefore our results constitute an upper bound to a finite length game setup. \end{remark}
+Instead we are relaxing this by requiring a guarantee with probability $1-\delta$ where $\delta$ converges to zero only after $n$ converges to infinity.